Skip to content

 Multi-Cloud Support

-Provides integrations with multiple clouds including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud (GCP).
-Cloud Custodian supports Over 280+ resources supported across AWS, Azure, GCP, Kubernetes, and OpenStack.
+Provides integrations with multiple clouds including Amazon Web Services (AWS), Microsoft Azure, Google Cloud (GCP), Oracle Cloud Infrastructure (OCI), and Tencent Cloud.
+Cloud Custodian supports Over 500+ resources supported across AWS, Azure, GCP, OCI, Tencent Cloud, Kubernetes, and OpenStack.

 Open source